statsbylopez/DataViz/Labs/Lab10.md

 #### Categorical variables

-Since manually choosing colors can be difficult, a color specialist (Cynthia Brewer) created colours for print and web available in the package `RColorBrewer`.
+Since manually choosing colors can be difficult, a color specialist ([Cynthia Brewer](http://www.personal.psu.edu/cab38/)) and cartographer at Penn State created colours for print and web available in the package `RColorBrewer`.
 You will need to install and load this package to use.

 ```r